-USE CASE: Find virtually all the new construction and conversion projects a developer has built over the last 10 or 15 years.
+USE CASE: Find New York City new development construction and conversion projects a developer has built over the last 10 or 15 years.

 TIME TO LEARN PROCESS: 30 minutes

 TIME TO EXECUTE SEARCH: 15 minutes to 30 minutes

 TOOLS: NYC Department of Buildings Open Data Job Application Filings, NYS Attorney General’s Real Estate Finance Bureau

 SKILLS NEEDED: Filter and sort in Excel or similar application

 1) First of course you need to identify the developer you want to track.
 If you don’t yet know the developer, use the PincusCo guide here to identify one.
 To find additional projects, you will need at least one of the following: the corporate name for the developer, the corporate address or one of the firm’s principals.
 To find the address and principals use Google or follow the above guide and jot down DOB “owner” information as seen on step 21 of the guide, including owner address and owner’s first and last name.